 There’s not too much to put into words about this one, mainly because not a great deal happens.
 But, I will tell you that ‘Drip of Blood in a Timber Yard’ is a much more suitable title.
 Troma has an awful track record with the slasher genre.
-Movies like Angel Negro, Girl’s School Screamers and the abysmal The Creeper have made Blood Hook and Graduation Day – the best of their output – look like Apocalypse Now in comparison.
+Movies like Angel Negro, Girl’s School Screamers and the abysmal The Creeper have made Blood Hook, Splatter University and Graduation Day – the best of their output – look like Apocalypse Now in comparison.
 Alessandro De Gaetano’s offering continues the low quality tradition by being so mind numbingly boring that you’ll believe you’ve been locked in a concrete tomb for the entire runtime.
 With a title like Bloodbath in Psycho Town, I must admit that I expected a few gruesome murders.
 Unfortunately we get one anaemic chance to see the killer use his blade, which is hardly a Bloodbath and just isn’t good enough over ninety minutes.
 This was in fact so damn tedious that the director was forced to include as many as five pathetic sex scenes featuring the same unappealing couple.
 They were not only hilariously unconvincing, but were obviously added only to pad out an otherwise minuscule plot line.

 The hero and heroine of the feature, the ‘stars’ of aforementioned sex-scenes, are eminently watchable for the simple fact that they represent mankind’s mysterious personality-link with wood.
 Yes, if you thought that you had previously viewed timber-like performances, these two will leave you convinced that they studied drama in the forest under the tuition of a wilting Great Oak.
 Eric was particularly amusing, as he effortlessly proved that not only the T100s in the Terminator movies are devoid of human emotion.
 His girlfriend, who should have known better after previously appearing in both Hide and Go Shriek and Shallow Grave, managed to dictate the tedium with her constant nagging, which was as unrelenting as the lack of action.
 Not only were they a pair of human tree-trunks, but they also looked completely disinterested.
 That’s awful for up and coming actors.